microeinhundert/radonis/README.md

 # Radonis

+> You are on the `next` branch for the next major version of Radonis.

 Easily bridge the gap between your [React](https://reactjs.org/) frontend and [AdonisJS](https://adonisjs.com/) backend.
 Get DX similar to [Remix](https://remix.run/) while having the power of a full MVC framework at your fingertips.